UM-LPM/GIANT/docs/GenIATraP_problem_domains.md

 # GenIATraP Problem Domains

-The platform currently includes four implemented problem domains: **RoboStrike**, **Soccer**, **Collector**, and **Bomberman**.
+The platform currently includes four implemented problem domains: **RoboStrike**, **Soccer**, **Collector**, and **BombClash**.
 These domains provide a mix of single-agent and multi-agent environments, allowing for diverse agent interactions and challenges.
 Each agent within these environments can be controlled using different types of controllers.
 The AI Controller supports various decision-making models, including **custom scripts**, **Behavior Trees (BTs)**, **Neural Networks (NNs)**, and **Finite State Machines (FSMs)**.
 Additionally, the Manual Controller allows for direct user input, functioning as a custom script that processes player commands and updates the agent’s ActionBuffer accordingly.
 This flexible control system enables both autonomous AI-driven gameplay and human-in-the-loop experimentation.

 ## RoboStrike Problem Domain
 [**RoboStrike**](/docs/GenIATraP_robostrike_problem_domain.md) is a **multi-agent** combat simulation where agents are represented as tanks and placed in a strategic battle arena.
 Agents must navigate obstacles, track opponents, and use efficient attack and evasion strategies to survive and eliminate opponents.